WillEastbury/CircuitBreaker/readme.md

-# How to Implement a Http Watchdog to circuit break over a Service Bus consumer when the target of the messages on the queue (an http endpoint) is down or degraded to stop messages being deadlettered.
+## Http Watchdog to circuit break over a Service Bus consumer when the target of the messages on the queue (an http endpoint) is down or degraded to stop messages being deadlettered.

 It appears that executing and trapping a service bus connection based on the availability of a downstream service is not quite as simple as I initially thought.
 Fear not though, as here is an extensible sample.

 # This code is provided as-is with no warranty of any kind.

-Sample Libraries, Host, host Config file and test target are provided in the repo.
+## Sample Libraries, Host, host Config file and test target are provided in the repo.

 ![Simple Architecture](image /simplediag.png "Simple Architecture")

 The watchdog will kick in to poll the backend service when there are no messages on the bus arriving.

 ----------------------
-If you want a more custom implementation, then inherit from our base classes which provide a default implementation, or override one of the following interfaces and pass your version into the di startup method in.
+### If you want a more custom implementation, then inherit from our base classes which provide a default implementation, or override one of the following interfaces and pass your version into the di startup method in.

 services.ConfigureIRequestProviderHostService<>()